esciencecenter-digital-skills/workshop-metadata/next-lesson/who.md

 Please delete the contents of this file and fill it with your own

 ## Expected contents
-A clear description of the audience and prerequisites for taking this course
+A clear description of prerequisites for taking this course

 ## Example

-The course is aimed at graduate students and other researchers.

 The participants should:
 - Be familiar with _R_ and _RStudio_.